-For the last 4 years (2006 - 2009) Oceans Unlimited has been recognized by Project AWARE for our support and protection of the marine environment and received an Environmental Achievement Award.
+For 4 years, Oceans Unlimited was been recognized by Project AWARE for our support and protection of the marine environment and received an Environmental Achievement Award.
 We were much honored to receive these awards and are continuing to grow our environmental projects this year.

 Coastal and underwater clean up days

 Oceans Unlimited organizes regular clean up days, welcoming local and foreign volunteers.
 The Quepos Port is used by local fishermen, sport fishing boats, tour operators and cruise boats, and because of this heavy traffic marine debris has been a problem.
 We are trying to find a solution by increasing awareness in the local community and have donated signs to the port for trash management as well as the regular cleanups.
 We have many local divers taking part and visitors are always welcome, please contact us for more details.